June 20, 2019

 Types of Stock Photography Licenses

-Three main types of stock photography licenses are most commonly seen in the industry.
+Three main types of licenses are most commonly seen in the industry.

 In recent years, some stock agencies and services offer imagery that is free to use via this type of non-exclusive licensing.